dogweather/forkful/content/en/powershell/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger means setting breakpoints, stepping through your code, watching variables, and inspecting the state of your program as it runs.
-It's a game-changer for programmers because it pinpoints bugs and helps us understand what our code is really up to.

 ## How to:
 In PowerShell, you can debug scripts using the built-in PowerShell Integrated Scripting Environment (ISE) or Visual Studio Code (VS Code) with the PowerShell extension.
 Here's how to use breakpoints in both: